bitshifter/bitshifter.github.io/_posts/2018-06-20-the-last-10-percent.md

 So there's definitely some overhead in performing this check at runtime and that's certainly noticeable comparing the results of my compile time AVX2 performance (51.1Mrays/s) to runtime checked AVX2 performance (47.6Mrays/s).
 If you know exactly what hardware your program is going to be running on it's better to use the compile time method.
 In my case, the `hit` method is called millions of times so this overhead adds up.
 If I could perform this check in an outer function then it should reduce the overhead of the runtime check.

+## Update - 2018-06-23

+There was some great discussion on [/r/rust](https://www.reddit.com/r/rust/comments/8sexqk/optimising_path_tracing_with_simd_the_last_10/) about this point.
+It seems like this check should be getting inlined and that it wasn't is probably a bug.
+A [PR](https://github.com/rust-lang-nursery/stdsimd/pull/480) has already landed in the `stdsimd` library to fix this, thanks to [gnzlbg](https://github.com/gnzlbg).
+It might take a while for that change to make it into stable Rust.
+In the interim there were a couple of other good suggestions on how I could minimise the overhead.
+One was to store the target feature detection result in an enum and just use a match to branch to the appropriate function.
+This was on the premise that the branch should get predicted and avoiding an indirect jump (function pointer) would allow the compiler to optimise better.
+This has certainly worked out and now my runtime target feature code performance is the same as the compile time version.

 # Wrappers and runtime feature selection

 In my previous post I also talked about my [SIMD wrapper]({{ site.baseurl }}{% post_url 2018-06-04-simd-path-tracing %}#simd-wrapper-with-avx2-support).
 The purpose of this wrapper was to provide an interface that uses the widest available registers to it, the idea being I write my ray spheres collision test function using my wrapped SIMD types.
 The main benefits being that I have single implementation of my `hit` function using the wrapper type and also I get some nice ergonomics like being able to use operators like `+` or `-` on my wrapper types.
 Not to mention enforcing some type safety!
 For example introducing a SIMD boolean type that is returned by comparison functions and is then passed into blend functions - making the implicit SSE conventions explicit through the type system.